 4 But Jesus said unto them, A prophet is not without honour, but in his own country, and among his own kin, and in his own house.

 Notice what is happening above.
-Those familiar with Christ's family use the ordinariness of his mother and father as an alibi to reject Him.
-This is not what we would expect to see, if Mary had been a consecrated baby, allowed to live in the Temple in Jerusalem for many years, under the care of the High Priest, and ministry of the angels.
+Those familiar with Jesus's family use the ordinariness of his mother and father as an alibi to reject Him.
+This is not what one would expect to see, if Mary had been a consecrated baby, allowed to live in the Temple in Jerusalem for many years, under the care of the High Priest, and ministry of the angels.
+If Mary had actually been in the Temple in the manner believed by the Orthodox, one would expect her to be one of the most well-known people in the nation of Israel.

 The belief that Mary was somehow consecrated from birth, or lived in the Temple in Jerusalem, is an example of a belief that has no Biblical or historical support, but rather had its origin in heretical, forged Scripture, and was accepted into sects of Christianity, like the Eastern Orthodox Church, that had misplaced emphasis and fixation on Mary, virginity, and asceticism.